South Sudan rebels surrender in oil-rich north in amnesty deal

 Security analysts say hundreds of people were killed in clashes between the predominantly ethnic Nuer SSLA and government forces in November 2011 and March 2012 in Unity State, although the group has not been active recently.

-Earlier this month Sudan’s President Omar Hassan al-Bashir made his first visit to South Sudan since its secession in a bid to help normalize relations and restart cross-border trade.
+Earlier this month Sudan’s President Omar Hassan al-Bashir made his first visit to South Sudan since its secession in a bid to help normalise relations and restart cross-border trade.